Highlighted reSITE Talks of the Week

 Sound is Always There with Elizabeth Diller

-Elizabeth Diller, founding partner of Diller Scofidio + Renfro, speaks on ithe mportance of sound in architecture and the evolving role of the architect in an increasingly multidisciplinary world and contemplates how to design buildings that transcend time, accommodating the continuous evolution of the activities and art forms that will exist within them.
+Elizabeth Diller, founding partner of Diller Scofidio + Renfro, speaks on the importance of sound in architecture and the evolving role of the architect in an increasingly multidisciplinary world.
+She contemplates how to design buildings that transcend time and withstand the continuous evolution of the activities and art forms that will exist within them.

 The Art of Prepositions with Snøhetta's Kjetil Trædal Thorsen

-“Architecture in many ways is the art of prepositions.”
-Kjetil Trædal Thorsen, the founding partner, and architect at Snøhetta talks sound, space, and the benefits of a multidisciplinary approach, going beyond out thinking of architecture visually and not ignoring how our other senses interact with the built environment.
+Kjetil Trædal Thorsen, the founding partner and architect at Snøhetta talks sound, space, and the benefits of a multidisciplinary approach to architecture, going beyond thinking of architecture visually and learning how our other senses interact with the built environment.

 Viennese artist Bernhard Leitner talks about how he uses sound as a building material to create new worlds, and as a tool of design itself.
 He has worked for the New York Department of City Planning and researched how three-dimensional movements of sounds shape new architectural spaces, with physical-acoustic analyses of spaces.